 Subjects will receive 200 mg of Mifeprex® to be taken orally at the time indicated by the patient's clinician.
-This will be followed by misoprostol 800 mcg administered either buccally (at 24-48 hours following mifepristone) or vaginally (as soon as immediately after Mifeprex®; beyond 56 days gestation, patients will be strongly encouraged to wait at least six hours before vaginal administration of misoprostol).
+This will be followed by misoprostol 800 mcg administered buccally (at 24-48 hours following mifepristone).

 8.4.2 Storage